chrisxj33/Cloud-Based-Visualisation-of-Live-Weather-Data/README.md

 # Grid Based Visualisation of Live Temperature Data

+Please be aware that the project is currently not operational due to the decommissioning of the Virtual Machine (VM).
+Nevertheless, the essential framework is preserved.

 ### Objectives
 - Create a geospatial grid-based model of Victoria using the H3 Python library.
 - Store the data on a PostgreSQL database with the PostGIS extension.